KryoEM/AAProject/relion_install/readme.txt

 To re-do the installation of a given software package, delete the package's folder on the shared drive before running the playbook.

-To change the location of the shared drive, pointers to the CUDA toolkit location, simply change the corresponding variables in the 'group_vars/all' file.
+If an installation already exists of the software packages, the playbook will only configure the new machine.